cps-1/helm-charts/README.md

 ## Add repository

 ```
-helm repo add cps1 https://cps-1.github.io/helm-charts
+helm repo add cps1 https://helm.cps1.tech
 helm repo update
 ```

-For the next steps we'll use `cps1` as the namespace and that it's already created.
+For the next steps we'll use `cps1` as the namespace and assume that it's already created.

-## Step 1: Install CRDs
+## Step 1: Install CPS1 Custom Resouce Definitions

+Installing CPS1 CRDs must be done first and its required.
+It has no values to customize.
 ```
 helm install -n cps1 cps1-crds cps1/cps1-crds
 ```

-This chart has no values to be customized, just CRDs.

 ## Step 2: Install the platform